core-marlo/marlo-mcp/README.md

-# Marlo MCP Client

-A Python client for interacting with the Marlo MCP (Maritime Control Platform) server.
-This package provides an async client for making authenticated requests to the MCP API, and includes example tools for vessel data retrieval.
+A Python client for interacting with the Marlo MCP (Model Context Protocol) server.
+This package provides an async client for making authenticated requests to the MCP API and includes example tools for vessel data retrieval.

+## What is Marlo?
+Marlo is a finance and operations platform designed for maritime and shipping companies.

+Marlo helps shipping businesses manage their entire operations from a single platform.
+It offers tools for:
+- Voyage Management: Plan routes, track progress, and log updates for each voyage.
+- Banking: Manage accounts in multiple currencies, send and receive payments, and access maritime-focused banking features like global accounts and borderless cards.
+- Loans & Finance: Request and track loans for cargo contracts, demurrage, and other financing needs.
+It also helps monitor covenants and keep financial records in order.
+- Analytics: View up-to-date financial and operational data in one dashboard, including cashflow, valuations, and credit scores.
+- Accounting: Sync with accounting software to maintain accurate financial records.
+- Email Integration: Centralize all chartering and operations emails with filters and tags for easy sorting.
+- Risk & Compliance: Track compliance, screen counterparties against global sanctions lists, monitor loan terms, and manage carbon intensity and emissions reporting.

+Marlo is designed for various roles in the maritime industry, including CEOs, CFOs, chartering managers, operations managers, accountants, vessel owners, operators, and commercial managers.
+Its goal is to simplify operations, ensure compliance, and help maritime businesses grow.

 ## Features
 - Async HTTP client for Marlo MCP API